 Have you ever wondered how to configure local access to an externally accessible resource in your network, via the same domain name?
 Simple example is a NAS storage.
 In my case Synology DS918+.
 After setting up SSL, I realized that I cannot access the NAS locally via the same domain name, only by IP.
 But accessing by IP gives me SSL related errors.
 Each part of the solution was not difficult to find.
 There are just a few dozen moving parts.
 In my case the weak spot was Linux knowledge, and relying on command line, as I am generally a GUI fan.

-It appears that Google Chrome provides a solution for this, available at this link.
-Unfortunately, it did not work for me, because all options were already set to Not configured and it still could not update.
-What I did was navigate to registry at HKLM/Software/Policies/Google and delete the Update folder under that.
-Restarted Chrome, retried updating and it worked flawlessly.
+It appears that Google Chrome provides a solution for this.
+Unfortunately, it did not work for me, because all options were already set to (Not configured) and it still could not update.

 About a week ago Internet Explorer 9 started showing an error on startup on one of our PCs at work.
 This solution worked perfectly.